 - Copies of the university patent and copyright policies are available from the Division of Research Development, 405 Lake Hall, 617.373.4587.

 In accordance with university patent and copyright policies, in such courses the university is the owner of all rights in technology, computer programs, or other creative work that may be developed by the undergraduate or graduate student as part of the student’s work in those courses.
 It is the university’s intention, where applicable, to disclose and authorize the use of such technology, programs, or work to nonprofit organizations and to government agencies without a fee.
 The university may also have the opportunity to license such materials to a commercial enterprise, and in this event, it is the university’s intention to share any revenue from such a license with student contributors in an amount determined in accordance with the then-existing university policy or plan.
 Students are informed early in the semester if the course in which they are enrolled falls within this category and will be asked to sign a letter of agreement.
-Should the student decline to sign an agreement, he or she will be assigned to another course section—one in which such agreement is not required—or will be given alternative activities not involving such assignments or projects.
+Should the student decline to sign an agreement, they will be assigned to another course section—one in which such agreement is not required—or will be given alternative activities not involving such assignments or projects.

 Copyrights and Patents

 Any student who makes, as sole or joint inventor, an invention that involved significant use of university resources, including funds, space, facilities, equipment, or materials, or that is subject to terms of a sponsored research or other agreement between the university and another party, shall assign this invention and all associated applications and patents to the university or its designee unless the invention has been released to the inventor in accordance with the applicable provisions of the university patent policy.
-Any student, whether before or after terminating his or her association with the university, shall do whatever is necessary to enable the university or its designee to take out patents in any and all countries on such invention.
+Any student, whether before or after terminating their association with the university, shall do whatever is necessary to enable the university or its designee to take out patents in any and all countries on such invention.
 The cost and expense of making such assignments and procuring such patents shall be borne by the university or its designee.
 When an invention is made by a student not involving significant use of funds, space, facilities, equipment, materials, or other resources of or administered by the university, the university will waive its rights, and the invention will be the exclusive property of the student, provided the student’s rights in the invention are not altered by the terms of any financial aid received, including external sponsorship, scholarships, fellowships, traineeships, thesis expenses, or other assistance, whether or not administered by the university and provided the invention is not subject to third-party rights.

 The university supports as fundamental to the democratic process the rights of all members of the university community to express their views and to protest actions or opinions with which there is disagreement.
 A university is where individuals express diverse ideas and viewpoints in an atmosphere free of any physical force.
 The university insists that all demonstrations be peaceful and orderly and abide by university regulations.